Gradient Methods with Memory for Minimizing Composite Functions

 The wrapper scheme successively calls $\mathcal{R}$, feeding the output iterate of one $\mathcal{R}$ instance as the input to the next one.
 An iteration of the wrapper scheme thus needs the include the following update:

 where $j$ is the wrapper iteration counter, taking the values of $0$ through $J - 1$, with $J > 0$.
 Note that the wrapper scheme can be easily made online by setting $J = +\infty$.
-At every wrapper iteration $j$, the method $\mathcal{R}$ takes as parameters the starting point $\bm{r}$ (which becomes $\bm{x}_0$ within $\mathcal{R}$), a threshold value of the convergence guarantee upon termination $U$ and an optional additional termination criterion $E_j$.
+At every wrapper iteration $j$, the method $\mathcal{R}$ takes as parameters the starting point $\bm{r}_j$ (which becomes $\bm{x}_0$ within $\mathcal{R}$), a threshold value of the convergence guarantee upon termination $\bar{U}_j$ and an optional additional termination criterion $E_j$.
 The condition $E_j$ is sufficient for the termination of $\mathcal{R}$, and except for the first wrapper iteration, of the wrapper scheme as well.
-For instance, $E_j$ can mark the depletion of a predetermined computation budget, as a certain \emph{global total} number of $\mathcal{R}$ to terminate.
-The output of $\mathcal{R}$ must contain the last iterate, the final convergence guarantee and the number of expended $\mathcal{R}$ iterations (outer iterations), known to the wrapper scheme as $\bm{r}_{+}$, $U_{+}$ and $n_{j + 1}$, respectively.
+For instance, $E_j$ can mark the depletion of a predetermined computation budget, as a certain \emph{global total} number of $\mathcal{R}$ iterations.
+The output of $\mathcal{R}$ must contain the last iterate, the final convergence guarantee and the number of expended $\mathcal{R}$ iterations, known to the wrapper scheme as $\bm{r}_{j + 1}$, $U_{j + 1}$ and $n_{j + 1}$, respectively.
 A template for the restarted scheme can be found in Algorithm~\ref{label_141}.
 The algorithmic state of $\mathcal{R}$ at iteration $k$, denoted by $\operatorname{State}_k$, can include the estimate function, auxiliary points, results of oracle calls (possibly including higher of order ones) and any other parameters $\mathcal{R}$ may maintain at runtime.
 The implementation of $\operatorname{\mathcal{R}\_initialization}$ and $\operatorname{\mathcal{R}\_iteration}$ define the method $\mathcal{R}$.